Robo-advisors are becoming increasingly popular, giving everyday people a more cost-effective way to invest at all levels.

 You’ll also receive your “best path” to retirement, along with suggested steps and best practices you can take to optimize your investments.

 There are three parts to FutureAdvisor’s fee structure.
-The first is an annual management fee of 0.5%, which is charged in increments on a quarterly basis.
-It’s charged on the amount of assets that FutureAdvisor actually manages.
+The first is an annual management fee of 0.50%, which is charged in increments on a quarterly basis.
+The management fee is charged on the number of assets that FutureAdvisor actually manages.

 The next fee is the expense ratio for any funds you’re invested in, like ETFs.
 ETF expense ratios average around 0.15%.
 Finally, you’ll be charged a commission anytime a trade is made.
-It may seem like a lot, but FutureAdvisor manages the your investments based on the size of your portfolio.
-Additionally, they use a number of fee-free funds to save you money.
+It may seem like a lot, but FutureAdvisor manages your investments based on the size of your portfolio.
+Additionally, FutureAdvisor uses several fee-free funds to save you money.

 In total, most accounts average an annual fee of 0.65% on the assets you have managed by FutureAdvisor.

-When you’re getting started, you won’t be charged anything if your accounts are already held by Fidelity or TD Ameritrade.
+When you’re getting started, you won’t be charged anything if your accounts are already held by Fidelity.
 It’s also free to transfer accounts from Vanguard.
 However, most other brokerages and mutual fund companies will charge a transfer fee, ranging between $50 and $100 per account.

-It’s also worth noting that FutureAdvisor doesn’t charge any fees to cancel your account with them.
-Since your money is held in either a Fidelity or TD Ameritrade account, they simply take themselves off as the account manager and you have control to do whatever you want with the funds.
-Fees may apply if you want to close your account with either Fidelity or TD Ameritrade.
+It’s also worth noting that there are no fees to cancel your account with them.
+Since your money is held in a Fidelity account, they simply take themselves off as the account manager and you have control to do whatever you want with the funds.
+Fees may apply if you want to close your account with Fidelity.